Santiago Calatrava: Auditorio de Tenerife (1991–2003)

 The Auditorio de Tenerife, Tenerife, in the Canary Islands, is a concert hall with 1558 seats and a smaller chamber music hall of 428 seats.
 With a curving concrete cupola 60 m high, crowned by a curving roof like a breaking wave, it dominates the city square and old town below.
 The shell is covered with ceramic tiles and the pavement and most of the floors are made of the local basalt stone.
 The unusual sculptural form of the building gives it a completely different appearance depending upon from where it is viewed.

 Turning Torso (1999–2004)

 The Turning Torso in Malmö, Sweden, was Calatrava's first skyscraper, and was the first twisting skyscraper, a form which later appeared in other cities around the world from Shanghai to Moscow.
 The building was originally conceived by the architect as a sculpture of "seven cubes stacked on a steel support creating a spiral structure resembling a twisting spinal column."
 The tower is 190 m high, and twists a full ninety degrees from the base to the top.
-Each of the nine cubes cube is like a separate five-story building; each floor contains from one to five apartments.
+Each of the nine cubes is like a separate five-story building; each floor contains from one to five apartments.
 The support holding the structure together is the column of elevators and escalators which communicate between the cubes.
 A system of discreet cross beams on the exterior frame manage the torsion of the twisting building.
 In 2016, it was the tallest building in Scandinavia.